fbpx

 Day 4 - Merida

-Today it's onwards towards Merida, the vibrant capital of the state of Yutacan.
-Merida bridges very different cultures, which can perhaps be best absorbed from the city’s focal point – the Plaza de la Independencia.
-Here you are surrounded by colonial-era buildings, many of which were built with stones from the Maya temples that were here before.
-Join your leader for an orientation walk and stop to buy some sweet marquesitas from a street vendor.
-Native to Merida, this crepe-like pastry is filled with caramel, jam, chocolate or cheese and rolled up like a taco.
-Delicious!
-This rest of the day is free for you to enjoy as you like.
+Continue to Merida, the capital of the state of Yucatan.
+Merida blends Spanish and Mayan influences, which is perhaps best illustrated in the Plaza de la Independencia – the city’s heart.
+Explore the city’s architecture – many of these buildings were constructed using the original stones of the temples that once stood in their place.
+Join your leader for an orientation walk and stop by a street vendor to buy some sweet marquesitas (a Yucatan specialty, these rolled crepes are filled with caramel, jam, chocolate or cheese and are sure to be a hit with the kids).
+The rest of the day is free for you to spend however you like.

 Day 5 - Merida

-After breakfast, we travel west to the Gulf of Mexico coast and take a boat ride to visit the Celestun Bird Sanctuary and Biosphere reserve, home to vast flocks of flamingos and herons.
-The area is well-known as the first stop of the migratory path of birds heading from North to Central America.
-If visiting at the right time, you're likely to witness thousands of flamingos painting a pink streak across the landscape.
-A truly magnificent sight especially with the coconut trees lining the shore of the beachhes nearby.
-Once you return to Merida, you’ll have some free time to relax.
-Perhaps take a swim in the hotel pool or embark on one last walk around the town.
+Travel west to the Gulf of Mexico coast and take a boat ride to visit the Celestun Bird Sanctuary and Biosphere Reserve, home to vast flocks of flamingos and herons.
+This region is the first stop on the migratory path of birds heading from North to Central America.
+If you’re visiting at the right time of year (December to March), you'll likely witness thousands of flamingos painting a pink streak across the landscape, framed by coconut trees lining the shoreline.
+Later, return to Merida, where you’ll have some free time to relax.
+Maybe go for a swim in the hotel pool or head out on one last walk around town to soak up the atmosphere.

 Day 6 - Playa del Carmen

-This morning we say farewell to Merida to make the return to Playa, but not without a stop at Chichen Itza, UNESCO World Heritage Site and possibly the most famous Maya temple site in all of Mexico.
-Marvel at the temple of Kukulkan standing high over the ruins, then explore the nearby ‘ball court’.
-Disputes were typically settled here by way of a ball game that only used the elbows, hips and wrists – stone carvings depicting violence suggest that it wasn’t a casual or friendly sport.
-After your visit, you will get to know a local family over a special lunch in the town of Piste.
-Here you will enjoy a pibil feast, a traditional Maya style of cooking that involves wrapping food in banana leaves and barbecuing it underground.
-Today you will also get the chance to cool off and swim in one of the many hidden cenotes – natural sinkholes created when underground limestone collapses and exposes the groundwater beneath, which are dotted all over the Yucatan peninsula.
-It’s believed that the peninsula’s vast network of sinkholes responsible for these cenotes is a result of an asteroid that crashed here over 66 million years ago, the same one also believed to have wiped out the dinosaurs.
-What makes the cenote we visit so special, apart from the lush greenery that surrounds it, is that it was developed by a group of local Mayan women as a sustainable and communally owned source of employment for people in their local community.
+Say farewell to Merida and begin your journey back to Playa del Carmen.
+Along the way, you’ll stop at Chichen Itza, a UNESCO World Heritage site and possibly the most famous Maya temple in all of Mexico.
+Marvel at the Temple of Kukulcan (AKA El Castillo), then explore the nearby Great Ball Court.
+Next, get to know a local family over a special lunch in the town of Piste.
+Here, you’ll sit down to a pibil feast – this traditional Maya style of cooking involves wrapping food (typically pork) in banana leaves and barbecuing it underground.
+You’ll also have a chance to cool off with a swim in one of the many hidden cenotes which are dotted all over the Yucatan peninsula.
+These are natural sinkholes created when underground limestone collapses, exposing the groundwater beneath.
+The cenote you’re visiting today was developed by a group of local Mayan women as a locally owned source of employment for people in the community.

 Day 7 - Playa del Carmen